technosophos/QueryPath-WWW/index.md

 ---
 {% include JB/setup %}

-<p>QueryPath is an XML and HTML DOM manipulation tool.
-You can think of it as jQuery for PHP.</p>
+QueryPath is an XML and HTML DOM manipulation PHP library.
+You can think of it as jQuery for the server.

 ## Install It!